 - Visual inspection: We’ll search your home from top to bottom for signs of mold, including hard-to-reach areas such as attics, crawl spaces and HVAC systems.
 Because mold grows best in damp areas, we’ll pay special attention to any potential leaks around your roof, windows and pipes, looking for signs of water intrusion.
 We’ll also thoroughly inspect your bathrooms, kitchen, laundry room and other areas where moisture may be created for any ventilation problems.

 - Moisture survey: Our inspectors may use a specialized moisture meter to help us determine whether an area is wet or if moisture may be trapped in inaccessible areas, such as between walls or in your insulation.
-Aside from mold growth, these issues can cause structural damage to your home if they’re not detected and fixed.
+Aside from mold growth, a mold issue can cause structural damage to your home if it’s not detected and fixed.

 Once we’re confident that we’ve analyzed every inch of your home, we’ll complete our mold assessment by discussing the findings with you and answering any questions you have.

 What Are Next Steps in the Inspection Process?

 If our assessment finds that mold may be present in your home or business, the next step is mold testing.
 While an inspection can help to identify whether mold presence is possible, mold testing can determine the specific type(s) of mold that are growing inside your home (such as aspergillus, cladosporium and stachybotrys chartarum, or black mold), and the potential dangers they may pose.
 A professional mold test can also give us an estimate of how many mold spores are in the air, providing insight into the size of the problem.